 Commonly known as Directors Liability, this policy is designed for Not-For-Profit Associations and provides liability cover for the Association and its directors, employees and officers for damages arising from a wide range of Wrongful Acts, Employment Practice Breach, Trustee Breach, Dishonest Acts and includes cover for other costs including for Taxation Audits and Legal Defence.

-The Insured is the GFA, and includes the Affiliated State Associations and Clubs.
+The Insured is GAus and includes the Affiliated State Associations and Clubs.

 Glider Insurance Policies – Clubs and Private Owners

-If your glider is damaged by another pilot/aircraft you may claim damages from that person/party – their liability cover may pay for your damage.
-However, most glider damage is self inflicted, for which you may purchase glider hull insurance.
+If your glider is damaged by another pilot/aircraft you may claim damages from that person/party, and their liability cover may pay for your damage.
+However, most glider damage is self-inflicted, for which you may purchase glider hull insurance.

 If you happen to be the one causing damage or injury to a third party, you’ll be liable for their compensation.
-Up to $1m of this liability can be claimed from the GFA BBL policy – beyond that, you’ll need your own liability insurance, which can be purchased as part of your glider insurance policy.
-Typical values are $3, 5 or 10m – whatever makes you feel comfortable.
-It depends a lot on the risk situations your glider is exposed to.
-Flying over built-up areas with concentrated populations increases your risk.
+Up to $1mill of this liability can be claimed from the GAus BBL policy – beyond that, you’ll need your own liability insurance, which can be purchased as part of your glider insurance policy.
+Typically, $3, 5, 10 million – whatever makes you feel comfortable.
+Depends a lot on the risk situations your glider is exposed to.
+E.G., Flying over built up areas with concentrated populations your risk is higher.

 Tug Insurance – Clubs

-Tugs are not included in the aircraft covered by the BBL policy, so do not benefit from the first $1m liability available to glider policies.
-To ensure that owners/operators and tug pilots are suitably insured, clubs and tug pilots should purchase sufficient liability cover for tugs to protect those interests.
+Tugs are not included in the aircraft covered by the BBL policy, so do not benefit from the first $1mill liability available to glider policies.
+To ensure that owners/operators and tug pilots are suitably insured, clubs and tug pilots should ensure that tugs carry sufficient liability cover to protect those interests.

 This is a Club responsibility.